-Drawing on its experience in utilizing debt, equity and risk mitigation products in the past, the GEF has launched a launched a $110 million pilot program in GEF-6 to demonstrate and validate the application of non-grant financial instruments to combat global environmental degradation.
+Drawing on its experience in utilizing debt, equity and risk mitigation products in the past, the GEF has launched a launched a $136 million Non-Grant Instrument Program in GEF-7 to demonstrate the application of innovative finance models to combat global environmental degradation.

-The GEF offers attractive financial terms for both public and private sector recipients as follows:
+The GEF offers attractive financial terms as follows:

 Financial terms for private sector: